ansh-naidu/mern-project/README.md

 1- Imported Tushar Sir's project
 2- making changes to it

+Note: Tried multiple online projects did 30,000 additions and deletions could not get anything to work as some node module errors were imminent this is the final project where i took help from a classmate. you can visit insights to know more Thank you Sir

 ## Installation:
   #### Install mongoDB and NodeJS
   ### `Go to /blogApp-backend/ folder`